Deepfakes, Digital Nonconsent, and Safeguarding Reality

 The fight against deepfakes requires action on multiple fronts:

-AI-powered detection systems that identify deepfakes in real-time
+- Technical Detection.
+AI-powered detection systems that identify deepfakes in real-time: blockchain authentication, biometric analysis, pattern recognition.

-Updated laws that recognize digital sexual violence as a serious crime
+- Legal Framework.
+Updated laws that recognize digital sexual violence as a serious crime: criminal penalties, civil remedies, platform liability.

-Tech companies must proactively prevent and remove deepfake content
+- Platform Responsibility.
+Tech companies must proactively prevent and remove deepfake content: upload filters, swift takedowns, user verification.

-Resources for victims including counseling, legal aid, and content removal
+- Support Systems.
+Resources for victims including counseling, legal aid, and content removal: crisis hotlines, legal assistance, digital forensics.

 The AetherLab Approach